About

 Credits

 Upon successful completion of each workshop (35 hours of classes), MADE Program will issue 3 ECTS credits that can be transferred at the option of each student’s home University.
+Professional Training Credits (CFP) for Architects and Engineers are currently under approval.

 Affordability